8 February in Indian and World History

 Dr. Zakir Hussain (8 February 1897 – 3 May 1969), the third President of India.
 His presidential term lasted from 13 May 1967 to 3 May 1969.
 He was a famous educationist and a visionary of modern India.
 He was also the Governor of Bihar (a term from 1957 to 1962) and the Vice President of India (a term from 1962 to 1967).
 He was awarded the Bharat Ratna in the year 1963.
 Due to his untimely death in 1969, he could not complete his presidential term.
 He was born on 8 February 1897 in Hyderabad, Andhra Pradesh.

-Jagjit Singh (8 February 1941 – 10 October 2011), the king of the Ghazals world and a famous Ghazal singer who ruled the hearts of millions and millions of listeners with his melodious voice.
-If anyone goes to the credit of taking the ghazals to the common man on the praises of wah-waah in the world of Nawabs, Raqasas, and in the gatherings of poets, then it is Jagjit Singh.
+Jagjit Singh (8 February 1941 – 10 October 2011), was the king of the Ghazal world and a famous Ghazal singer who ruled the hearts of millions and millions of listeners with his melodious voice.
+If anyone takes the credit of taking the ghazals to the common man on the praises of wah-waah in the world of Nawabs, Raqasas, and in the gatherings of poets, then it is Jagjit Singh.
 His ghazals not only increased the understanding of shero-Shayari among the less knowledgeable of Urdu but also introduced him to poets like Ghalib, Mir, Majaz, Josh, and Firaq.
-Jagjit Singh sang the song in many languages including Hindi, Urdu, Punjabi, Bhojpuri.
-He has been awarded Padma Bhushan, one of the highest civilian honors of the Government of India in the year 2003.
+Jagjit Singh sang the song in many languages including Hindi, Urdu, Punjabi, and Bhojpuri.
+He was awarded Padma Bhushan, one of the highest civilian honors of the Government of India in the year 2003.
 He was born on 8 February 1941 in Ganganagar, Rajasthan.

-Dr. Ashok Chakradhar, one of the stage poets of Hindi.
+Dr. Ashok Chakradhar is one of the stage poets of Hindi.
 The writings of Ashok Chakradhar are known for the genre of humor.
-Along with Gopaldas Neeraj, Shail Chaturvedi, Surendra Sharma, and Omprakash Aditya, the credit of bringing the oral tradition of poetic conferences to every household goes to him.
+Along with Gopaldas Neeraj, Shail Chaturvedi, Surendra Sharma, and Omprakash Aditya, the credit for bringing the oral tradition of poetic conferences to every household goes to him.
 Ashok Chakradhar was born on 8 February 1951 in Khurja, Uttar Pradesh.

 Read More: 7 February in Indian and World History